 King Harbor, RB pier and the Marina complexes are large, planned centers of activity that host Korean seafood restaurants, touristy bars, smaller shops and a games arcade.
 The pier is a common spot for anglers to cast for a local catch; many residents of inland Los Angeles drive to Redondo Beach to take advantage of the long and unique shape of this pier.
-The adjacent Marina, located just north of the Pier, is home to another half-dozen restaurants, a seafood shop, and a pub with almost 100 beers on tap.
-The large, monolithic concrete structures that make up the pier and harbor area stand in stark contrast to the venerable cozy feel of the rest of the South Bay’s neighborhood-style street front architecture; the city continues to consider options for the area as new entertainment and dining chooses to locate in other areas of the Beach Cities
+The adjacent Marina, located just north of the Pier, is home to another half-dozen restaurants + bars, the Shade Hotel, Portofino Inn and Crowne Plaza Hotel.
+The large, monolithic concrete structures that make up the pier and harbor area stand in stark contrast to the venerable cozy feel of the rest of the South Bay’s neighborhood-style street front architecture; the city continues to consider options for the area as new entertainment and dining chooses to locate in other areas of the Beach Cities.

 South Redondo is home to the city’s only High School, Redondo Union High School or RUHS, which was opened in 1905 and has a long history of award winning education, an arts & sports program.
 South Redondo middle school children attend Parras Middle School (grades 6-8), which runs along Prospect Avenue.
 There are three elementary schools, Beryl, Alta Vista, and Tulita all (K-5).
 All schools are highly ranked nationally and some of the best in California.